 Consider applying for a small grant or loan to mitigate your revenue losses and carry you through the next few months.
 Business owners can use these low-interest loans to pay off debts and bills and cover payroll.
 Meanwhile, the Small Business Administration (SBA) is offering coronavirus relief assistance.
 Some states have created relief funds and grant programs for small businesses.
 So check with your governor’s office for the latest news and updates on state-specific assistance.

 Several banks, including Capital One, Citi, and Wells Fargo, have issued statements saying they’re willing to work with customers experiencing financial difficulties.
 They’re waiving service fees and donating to public relief efforts.

 During a furlough, employers take workers off the payroll, but workers still receive healthcare benefits.
 In many cases, employees are also eligible to apply for unemployment pay during a furlough.

-6. Enforce employee sabbaticals or leaves of absence
+6. Ask employees to take leaves of absence

-Employee sabbaticals can be either unpaid or paid at a much lower rate (i.e., 50% of a worker’s salary).
-Employees on sabbatical or leaves of absence are still employed by your business and are guaranteed a job when they return.
+Employee sabbaticals can be unpaid or paid at a much lower rate (i.e., 50% of a worker’s salary).
+Businesses still employ workers on leaves of absence and guarantee jobs to workers when they return.